Jack Conway (filmmaker): MGM

+Conway directed Viva Villa!, a hit MGM film starring Wallace Beery that was nominated for four Academy Awards.
 In his most famous film, A Tale of Two Cities (1935), he used 17,000 extras for the Paris mob scenes alone.
 This spectacular adaptation of the Dickens classic is still regarded by many as the definitive screen version.

-Another popular hit was the sophisticated all-star comedy Libeled Lady (1936), with the New York Times reviewer commenting on Conway's "agile direction".
-Conway also directed Viva Villa!, a hit MGM film starring Wallace Beery that was nominated for four Academy Awards.
+One New York Night (1935) was a little remembered comedy with Franchot Tone but the sophisticated all-star comedy Libeled Lady (1936) was a huge hit, with the New York Times reviewer commenting on Conway's "agile direction".
+It starred Harlow, William Powell, Myrna Loy and Spencer Tracy.